cacophony-wj/licentia_black/Running-MCMs-For-Pitch-&-Dead.md

 Now you can actually run the _MCM Recordings._ Open the MCM again and find the _MCM Recorder_ entry.
 Click the option that says **"READ README THEN RUN ME FIRST."** Click OK.
 Close the menu.
 Click Run Recording.
 Wait.
 You may receive messages that certain options are unavailable or that you need to Exit the MCM. **Click OK on these and ignore them, they aren't important, options only available in other profiles will be skipped.** Finally you will receive a message that the MCM Recording played back successfully.
 Click OK. **Continue to wait until all messages appear and disappear in the upper left corner.**

 **NEW** Now available!
 The @Unpause cuts of MCM recordings from a user who actually enjoys _SexLab_ and plays it a LOT.
 I recommend these if the primary settings aren't to your liking.
-There are EASY and HARD variants and they are probably balanced more for the Lola mod. **ONLY CHOOSE ONE** of these recordings, "RUN ME FIRST," "Unpause Easy" or "Unpause Hard."
+There are EASY and HARD variants and they are probably balanced more for the Lola mod. **ONLY CHOOSE ONE** of these recordings, "RUN ME SECOND," "Unpause Easy" or "Unpause Hard."
 If you run more than one you will need to start over.

-Save and reload your game. **Wait for the messages.**

-Open the MCM yet again and find the _MCM Recorder_ entry.
-Click the option "RUN ME SECOND."
-Do the same stuff you did for the first recording. **NEW**

 Save and reload your game. **Wait for the messages.**